Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   ![Input](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Place.png "[Input]")

 3. Press **Delete** to remove the selected place.
-  The selected place and its arcs are deleted.
+  The selected place and its arcs have been deleted.

-  > [Info] If a one of the arcs has been connected to a mandatory input or output port, a new place connected to this port is automatically displayed.
+  > [Info] If a one of the arcs has been connected to a mandatory input or output port, a new place connected to this port will be automatically displayed.